AnthonyHongXiao/AnthonyHongXiao.github.io/content/courses.md

 [Lecture Note](/pdfs/5021-5022_Complex_Analysis.pdf)

-## SP22 Math350 Dynamical System.
-Prof. McCarthy
+## SP22 Math350 Dynamical System, Prof. McCarthy
 This is a temporarily shelved project because differential equations and dynamical systems are a broad field involving many aspects.
 Currently, I have only organized some theories of linear ordinary differential equations.

 [Lecture Note](/pdfs/350_Ordinary_Differential_Equations.pdf)